What’s the best business in the world?

 Seek to own more world-class companies with enduring franchises, capital-efficient business models, and superior growth prospects.
 These are the types of companies you can hold with confidence while the rest of the world gets nervous.
 And if more than a few of these companies have fast-spinning flywheels attached to their businesses, all the better.

-— Austin RootAvoid These 5G Stocks Like the Plague [sponsor]
+— Austin RootAvoid These Kinds of 5G Stocks Like the Plague [sponsor]

 The 5G communication build-out is going to be the biggest, most important, most lucrative new “highway” built in our lifetimes.
 Yet most people are investing in it the WRONG way.
 Legendary stock picker Matt McCall reveals details about the best 5G stocks to buy now.
 Click here to learn more.